 If your Zebra printer is not listed under 'Default Devices', click Change.
 The Select Default Device dialog box opens, in which all discoverable devices appear.
 Using the drop-down menus, select the relevant Device Type and Device for your Zebra printer, then click Set.

 Step 4: Print a shipping label and allow system access

-Select Standard for 'Process As', ZPL for the 'Label Format', then click Ship (or Pack and Ship if you've already packed the order).
+- Select Standard for 'Process As', ZPL for the 'Label Format', then click Ship (or Pack and Ship if you've already packed the order).

-3PL Warehouse Manager then asks for permission to access your system's printer.
-You must select Yes to give our application access.
-Once you provide access, 3PL Warehouse Manager is added to the list of accepted hosts in Browser Print.
+- 3PL Warehouse Manager then asks for permission to access your system's printer.
+You must select Yes to give our application access and add 3PL Warehouse Manager to the list of accepted hosts in Browser Print.

 Please note that you cannot print from 3PL Warehouse Manager if you do not allow access to your printer.
-If the dialog box does not appear, uninstall Browser Print, restart your computer, then use these steps to reinstall and reconfigure Browser Print.
-Please contact Support if the problem persists.
+If the dialog box does not appear, uninstall Browser Print, restart your computer, then repeat these steps to reinstall and reconfigure Browser Print.
+Please contact Technical Support if the problem persists.